 Rebecca C. Villar, Psy.D. is a licensed psychologist who specializes in clinical neuropsychology and neurorehabiliation.
 She earned her doctorate in Clinical Psychology with Advanced Specialization in Neuropsychological Assessment from Immaculata University.
 Her training includes a two-year post-doctoral residency in clinical neuropsychology through Maitland Psychology, PA and a predoctoral internship in neuropsychology/neurorehabiliation through BaySide and WestSide Neurorehabilitation Services of Goodwill Industries of Northern New England.
 She is a member of the American Psychological Association's Divisions of Neuropsychology and Rehabilitation Psychology, the International Neuropsychological Society, the National Academy of Neuropsychology, and the Florida Psychological Association.
-Dr. Villar is the Executive Director of the Central Florida Brain Injury Support Group, Neuropsychologist for NeuLife Rehab, and Neuropsychologist for Central Florida Regional Hospital.
-She has also served as an Adjunct Professor at the University of Central Florida.
+Dr. Villar is the Executive Director of the Central Florida Brain Injury Support Group and Neuropsychologist for NeuLife Rehabilitation.
+She has also served as the Director of Neuropsychology at Lakeview Health, Neuropsychologist for Central Florida Regional Hospital, and Adjunct Professor at the University of Central Florida.

 Dr. Villar's research interests include emotional adjustment following acquired brain injury, neuropsychoanalysis, the neuropsychological profiles of psychiatric and personality disorders, and treatment outcomes.
 She has presented her work at conferences such as the International Neuropsychological Society's Annual Meetings, the National Academy of Neuropsychology's Annual Conference, and the American Psychological Association's Annual Convention.
 Dr. Villar’s clinical interests include acquired brain injury, autism, ADHD, dementia, anxiety disorders, and cognitive rehabilitation.